stangls/DucKtypes/README.md

 ---

 The code-generator searches for pairs of classes and interfaces where the class implements all methods of the interface.
 Based on this knowledge he scans all existing classes and creates extension-methods for those methods where types can be ducked.
 These generated extension-methods enable ducking by anonymous wrapper-objects.

+Advantages
+---
+* Use a Go-like interface system :D
+* Compared to other languages like for example Python or Go, DucKtypes still allows for normal static type-checking using interfaces.
+None of your code or code using a ducKtyped library automatically ducks your types into other interfaces without permission.
+So Kotlin stays of course type-safe.
+Only by importing the extension-methods, duck-typing is enabled (use ALT+ENTER or CMD+ENTER in IntelliJ IDEA).

 Future plan
 ---